 Law School Coronavirus/COVID-19 Updates

-The University of Chicago is maintaining a Coronavirus Updates webpage.
-The page includes campus updates, health and travel guidance, resources, and other important and helpful information.
+The University of Chicago is maintaining a Coronavirus Updates website including campus updates, health and travel guidance, resources, and other important and helpful information.
 Please use that page as your primary resource for COVID-19 information.

-Current students will find the answers to many questions in the Autumn Quarter FAQs provided by the Dean of Students Office.
+Current students will find the answers to many questions in the FAQs provided by the Dean of Students Office.

 Law School Operations

-- The Law School building is currently closed to students and visitors and will remain so until further notice.
-Nearly all staff are working remotely and are available by email and phone.
+- Nearly all staff are working remotely and are available by email and phone.

 - When back on campus, we ask that everyone commit to protecting our community by following the UChicago Health Pact.